Meet the Cast

 He had to take a bit of a break to finish up college, but several years later he found a few co-workers who were just as equally nerdy as he was.
 After they all listened to The Adventure Zone and then the Glass Cannon Podcast, they all decided it was time to start their own group.
 The group settled on Pathfinder and that's all they've played since.

 Gary is also an actor in the Dallas/Fort Worth metroplex.
-He graduated from KD Conservatory College of Film and Dramatic Arts in Dallas and continuing his education at Purdue University online.
+He graduated with an Associate Degree from KD Conservatory College of Film and Dramatic Arts in Dallas and a Bachelors Degree from Purdue University online.
 He's worked in several theaters around the region as well has having a few stints in movies and TV.
 He's had the pleasure on working on Olympus Has Fallen, Dallas, The Leftovers, Lone Star, and Murder Made Me Famous.

 Diego Dominus - Catfolk Monk